Currents (album): Recording and production

-For Currents, Parker utilised the Roland Juno-106 and Sequential Circuits Pro-One synths that he had previously used on Lonerism, and also added a Roland JV-1080 synth module and a Sequential Circuits Drumtraks for drums.
+For Currents, Parker utilised the Roland Juno-106 and Sequential Circuits Pro-One synths that he had previously used on Lonerism, and also added a Roland JV-1080 synth module and a Sequential Circuits Drumtraks for electronic drums.
 The JV-1080 was used to record orchestral strings and brass sounds as well as choirs and chimes, and the album was recorded in Ableton Live with analogue summing equipment to add colour to the stereo bus.
-On “The Less I Know the Better” Parker used a Roland GR-55 guitar synth to record “every sound on the first two minutes of the song” using just a guitar with a MIDI pickup and his laptop.
+On "The Less I Know the Better" Parker used a Roland GR-55 guitar synth to record "every sound on the first two minutes of the song" using just a guitar with a MIDI pickup and his laptop.

 The decision to exert control in every aspect of production aside from mastering came from obsession.
 He said, "I felt like, this way the album is even more my heart and soul, my blood, sweat, and tears."
 Parker set a deadline to complete the record because of his tendency to procrastinate; he described having a deadline as "a blessing in disguise because it forces you to make decisions there and then.
 Which in the end makes for good art."
 Currents was due to be completed in January 2015, but the deadline was pushed back several times.
 Late in the process, he became self-conscious about the honesty of his lyrics.
 He became obsessive about minor details in the work, making him unable to wholly enjoy it upon its completion.
 Shortly before its release, he said, "I still think this album is completely unlistenable."